Kafū, aged forty-one.

 September 16th.

-I had grown utterly weary of this back-alley lonely dwelling.
+I had grown utterly weary even of this lonely dwelling in the back alleys.

-I could not suppress thoughts of traveling abroad.
+I could not suppress the urge to travel abroad.

 September 18th.

-At dusk, I went to the Thursday Association, met the members, and spoke of our long-severed bonds.
+In the evening twilight, I went to the Thursday Association, met its members, and shared reminiscences of our long separation.

-An evening’s idle talk with old friends—it seemed a century’s sorrows had found solace.
+An evening’s idle talk with old friends seemed capable of soothing a century’s worth of sorrows.

 September 19th.